ringcentral/integration-blog/_posts/2018-12-10-blog-lets-create some-glip-bots-with-python.markdown

 # run ngrok proxy
 # since bot need https server,
-# so we need a https proxy for ringcentral to visit our local server
+# so we need a https proxy for RingCentral to visit our local server
 ./bin/proxy
 # will show:
 # Forwarding https://xxxxx.ngrok.io -> localhost:9890